How to Analyze Website Performance

 Ensuring that your website performs to perfection isn’t easy, but paying attention to the factors affecting website performance and knowing how to analyze website performance goes a long way to improve search engine ranking and push your website to the top.

 Meeting the needs of website visitors can be challenging.
 Visitors demand excellent quality design, rapid loading and response times, interactive media, and more.
 Of course, putting more elements and content on your website also increases the risk something will go wrong.
-This article will look at why website performance matters and what you can do to improve your website’s SEO performance with a free SEO audit report.
+This article will look at why website performance matters and what you can do to improve your website’s SEO performance with a

 The best place to start when learning how to analyze website performance is to measure the competition’s as well.
 Knowing how well your competitors are doing and where you measure up to them gives you a great starting point.
 This will provide you with a better idea of what is website performance and how your website performs.

 Use one of the many free website performance tools out there to assess your competition.
 You could also try searching for essential terms to see how they rank.
 Understanding how your competition ranks also gives you an idea of why website performance matters.
 When you know how they rank better than you – assuming they do – you’ll understand the critical factors you need to improve upon.

 Another part of knowing how to measure the performance of a website is to measure how quickly it loads.
 There are plenty of free website speed test tools out there that can help with this.
 There are several ways to increase website loading speeds if it is too slow, such as removing some plugins or compressing images and video content.
 Remember that people demand instant gratification, and no one has the patience to wait more than a few seconds for a website to load.